-Ask a Hiring Expert: How to Write a Job Posting (And Free Templates)
+How to Write a Job Posting to Attract Candidates in 2023

-Your job posting is your first official gatekeeper.
-Consider the fact that job seekers may not even get to your company’s careers page—they may go straight to your job posting if they’re routed from outside sites like Indeed.
+Your job posting is your first official gatekeeper, the first impression you make on job seekers, and the first step in finding a new member of your team.
 So you want your job description to be clear: here’s the job, here’s who we are, and here’s what we’re offering.

-By writing a compelling and concise job description, you’ll get those quality applicants through the door.
-If you’re too vague in the job post, you might get quantity, but not necessarily quality—which means you’ll just have more candidates to sort through who may not be qualified.
+By writing a compelling and concise job posting, you’ll get those quality applicants through the door.
+If you’re too vague in the job post, you might get quantity, but not necessarily quality — which means you’ll just have more candidates to sort through who may not be qualified.

 This seems like a no-brainer, right?
 But there are best practices to keep in mind, even when writing something as basic as your job title.